PNNL-Comp-Mass-Spec/CRNT4SBML/docs/more_examples.rst

     ['s19']

     Running feasible point method for 50 iterations ...
-    Elapsed time for feasible point method: 34.668702
+    Elapsed time for feasible point method: 14.352675676345825

-    Running the multistart optimization ...
+    Running the multistart optimization method ...

-    Smallest value achieved by objective function: 0.0

-    Elapsed time for multistart method: 705.400516
+    Elapsed time for multistart method: 352.3979892730713

     Running continuity analysis ...
-    Elapsed time for continuity analysis: 43.185590982437134
+    Elapsed time for continuity analysis in seconds: 42.74703788757324

-    The number of feasible points that satisfy the constraints: 50 Total feasible points that give F(x) = 0: 22
+    Smallest value achieved by objective function: 0.0 22 point(s) passed the optimization criteria.
-    Total number of points that passed final_check: 22 Number of multistability plots found: 4
+    Number of multistability plots found: 4
     Elements in params_for_global_min that produce multistability:
-    [0, 3, 13, 20]
+    [0, 1, 3, 16]

 Open version of Figure 5A from :cite:`irene`
 ----------------------------------------------